List of Star vs. the Forces of Evil characters: Diaz family

 Rafael and Angie Diaz (voiced by Artt Butler and Nia Vardalos) are Marco and Mariposa's parents.
-Angie is white and Rafael is Hispanic.
+Angie is white, and Rafael is Hispanic.
 They hosted Star while she was on Earth.
-Fully aware of Star's magical abilities and otherdimensional origin, they are nonetheless casual about Star and Marco's adventures through time and space, even enthusiastic at the prospect of their son being more adventurous and less of a "safe kid."
-They are very supportive and nurturing of Marco, with the whole Diaz family sharing enthusiasm for activities such as travelling, hosting foreign students (having hosted a Swedish boy previous to Star), cooking and art.
+Fully aware of Star's magical abilities and other-dimensional origin, they are nonetheless casual about Star and Marco's adventures through time and space, even enthusiastic at the prospect of their son being more adventurous and less of a "safe kid."
+They are very supportive and nurturing of Marco, with the whole Diaz family sharing enthusiasm for activities such as traveling, hosting foreign students (having hosted a Swedish boy previous to Star), cooking and art.
 Their casual approach with Marco has led to them somewhat losing touch with their son, unaware of the 16 years he spent in Hekapoo's dimension until Star informs them and deciding to have another child, which they first named Marco Jr., while Marco is living in Mewni.
 The baby turns out to be a girl named Mariposa, who later gets trapped in the Neverzone dimension with Meteora and grows up to be a teen (voiced by Isabella Gomez).